 3. Some of the suggestions below would not apply for children who have become symptomatic; for such children it would be best to consult with a mental health professional in order to develop a tailored plan.

 1. Intermittently let your children know that you are available to talk but do not try to force a conversation.
 Children are like adults; sometimes we cope by trying to put something out of our mind.
-Assuming the news story has upset her, your child might not be in the mood to talk about such at the same time as you.
+Assuming the topic has upset her, your child might not be in the mood to talk about such at the same time as you.
 Following your child’s lead can communicate that you are sensitive and respectful.

 3. Let your awareness of your child’s developmental level and/or vulnerabilities guide your self-disclosure.
 No matter your child’s age, it is important to not say things that you do not really believe.
 Doing so is often ineffective and may damage your credibility.
 Selective truth telling would seem to be advisable; selective based upon your child’s developmental level and vulnerabilities.